 1) Capture the Audience

-For this reason, a good commercial voice over can be essential in successfully capturing an audience’s attention.
-Like a good professional voice over prompt, this requires speaking clearly in a confident manner and using an engaging tone that doesn’t fall flat.
+For this reason, finding the right voiceover for your commercial can be essential in successfully capturing an audience’s attention.
+This requires speaking clearly in a confident manner and using an engaging tone that doesn’t fall flat.

 2) Convey an Authoritative Manner

-Another important aspect to keeping the audience interested in a commercial is to include an authoritative voice over.
-The tone should be informative, and the voice actor should sound like he knows what he’s talking about — but he should definitely not be condescending or patronizing in any way.
+Another important aspect to keeping the audience interested in a commercial is to include an authoritative voiceover.
+The tone should be informative, and the voice actor should sound like they know what they’re talking about while not sounding condescending or patronizing in any way.

-Therefore, a good commercial voice over will sound friendly and accessible.
-The voice over is supposed to convey information that complements what your audience is seeing on the screen.
-Using a voice over with an amiable tone will not only help draw viewers in but also instill a sense of trust in them.
+Therefore, a good commercial voiceover will be both friendly and accessible.
+The voiceover is supposed to convey information that complements what your audience is seeing on the screen.
+Using a voiceover with an amiable tone will not only help draw viewers in but also instill a sense of trust in them.

 3) Create a Sense of Excitement